Expect a bumpy ride this week when FDA advisers consider Covid-19 booster shots - KESQ

 All of this scientific back and forth will happen against the backdrop of friction between committee members and the Biden administration.

-Advisers to the FDA told CNN they don’t like that that Biden announced a booster program even though the FDA and the CDC have not weighed in on a potential booster program.
+Advisers to the FDA told CNN they’re upset that Biden announced a booster program before government scientists reviewed the data.

 “They completely subverted the process.
 They marginalized the FDA and marginalized the CDC,” Offit said.
 “You just can’t do this the way that they did it.”